kuherrn/HTML-CSS-JavaScript-Final-Project/README.md

 # HTML, CSS & JavaScript Final Project

-Responsive final project that was intended to showcase some CSS & JavaScript skills learned in the course
+Responsive final project that was intended to showcase HTML, CSS & JavaScript skills learned in the course